-The accompanying financial statements have been prepared on a going concern basis, which assumes the Company will continue to realize its assets and discharge its liabilities in the normal course of business.
-The Company has incurred losses totaling \$531,440 for the period from July 3, 2008 (inception) to March 31, 2012.
-While the Company had working capital of \$63,560 at March 31, 2012, as discussed in Note 3, the Company is committed to incurring substantive Research and Development expenses in a software development joint venture.
+These financial statements have been prepared on a going concern basis, which assumes the Company will continue to realize its assets and discharge its liabilities in the normal course of business.
+The Company has incurred losses totaling \$586,168 for the period from July 3, 2008 (inception) to March 31, 2013.
+While the Company had working capital of \$56,464 as at March 31, 2013, the Company is committed to incurring substantive research and development expenses in a software development joint venture (Note 3).
 Accordingly, it is likely the Company will continue to experience significant losses in the foreseeable future, for which it will continue to be dependent upon additional funding through private placements.
-There is no assurance that such funding, which may continue to include related party sources (see Note 5), will be available in the future.
+There is no assurance that such funding, which may continue to include related party sources (Note 5), will be available in the future.

 These factors raise substantial doubt regarding the Company's ability to continue as a going concern.
-These financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern a) Cash
+These financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES